EthanMacDonald/ToDoText/readme.md

         - [ ] Complete project (done:2025-06-25 followup:2025-07-08) +ProjectAlpha

       Notes:
-        - All metadata tags must be inside one set of parentheses, e.g. (priority:A due:2025-07-15 followup:2025-07-22).
+        - All metadata tags must be inside one set of parentheses, e.g. (priority:A due:2025-07-15 onhold:2025-07-22).
         - Tags can appear in any order within the parentheses.
         - The parser will extract all key:value pairs from the parentheses, so you can include as many as needed.
         - If you include multiple sets of parentheses, only the first will be parsed for metadata.
         - Avoid using spaces within values (e.g., use freq:monthly:3rd Tue not freq:monthly:3rd  Tue).
-        - Follow-up dates should be in YYYY-MM-DD format for proper sorting and display.
+        - Follow-up dates and onhold dates should be in YYYY-MM-DD format for proper sorting and display.

     Context, Area, and Project Tags